![[DECORATIVE]](https://olrieidgokcnhhymksnf.supabase.co/storage/v1/object/public/news-images//existiert-pene-partei-wirklich-reality-check-2187.webp)

 Newly founded parties in Spain must be formalized to be recognized as such.
 This includes registration in the central parties register, a founding certificate and statutes.
 For the Balearic Islands, it is also worth checking the official gazette (BOIB) and local notices.
 If these elements are missing, it is likely that this is either a very new initiative, a registered association or a satirical action — not necessarily a political party in the strict sense.

-A second point: provocative names attract attention.
-That can be a strategy (attention as a political tool) or deliberate trolling.
+A second point: provocative names attract attention, and that can be a strategy (attention as a political tool) or deliberate trolling, as recent posters, provocation and polarization on Mallorca streets have shown.
 If you sit on the Passeig Mallorca on a cool, slightly cloudy morning drinking a café con leche, you'll quickly hear: locals are more likely to ask whether it's a gag than to report someone handing out membership forms.
 That says nothing about the political content, but it does say something about the current state of evidence.

 What is missing from the public discourse

 Three things are particularly lacking: transparency about the legal form, traceable contact persons and substantive statements.
-Discussions often revolve only around the name and possible provocation, not the content.
+Discussions often revolve only around the name and possible provocation, not the content; see debates such as Palma or Palma de Mallorca?
+The Name Dispute and What It Really Means.
 Also missing is a systematic debate about whether names like this cross boundaries (taste, respect for groups).
 And finally: there is no reliable verification through official registers — a shortcoming citizens can easily address themselves if they know how.

 Everyday scene from Mallorca